DUE TO THE CURRENT RESTRICTIONS WE ARE CURRENTLY TRAINING REMOTELY, INTERACTIVELY & SAFELY

 If not addressed, these issues follow us into adulthood and set the repetitive story of our lives.

-Even if our history is not of abuse or trauma, we may still self-sooth or self-destruct with addictive behavours, we may repeatedly give into cravings when tired or stressed, which may well condition us for future addiction.
+Even if our history is not of abuse or trauma, we may still self-sooth or self-destruct with habitual behavours, we may repeatedly give into cravings when tired or stressed, which may well condition us for future habits.

-Interestingly, it may not be the addictive stimulus which triggers the highest level of the pleasure hormone being released in our brain; it can be the cues and triggers associated with them.
+Interestingly, it may not be the stimulant which triggers the highest level of the pleasure hormone being released in our brain; it can be the cues and triggers associated with them.

-Showing pictures or triggering sensitivities can lead to higher levels of pleasure hormone secretion in the brain than consuming the addictive substance; anticipating the fix can bring a higher reward than taking the substance provides.
+Showing pictures or triggering sensitivities can lead to higher levels of pleasure hormone secretion in the brain than consuming the stimulant; anticipating the fix can bring a higher reward than taking the substance provides.

-When working with addictions always look for what is missing.
+When working with habits always look for what is missing.
 What makes your client complete will be the key to recovery.

 Hypnotherapy Can Help